Pyruvate dehydrogenase and the citric acid cycle

 Pyruvate dehydrogenase may be allosterically activated by fructose-1,6-bisphosphate and is inhibited by NADH and acetyl-CoA.

 Phosphorylation of PDH is mediated by a special regulatory enzyme, pyruvate dehydrogenase kinase.
 This enzyme is part of the PDH multienzyme complex.
 Phosphorylation inactivates pyruvate dehydrogenase.
 The kinase is, in turn, subject to allosteric activation by NADH and acetyl-CoA, while it is inhibited by ADP, NAD+ and by free coenzyme A. Phosphorylation is reversed, and the activity of pyruvate dehydrogenase restored by a protein phosphatase, which is also associated with the pyruvate dehydrogenase complex.

 All of the above regulatory effects make good physiological sense.
 NADH and acetyl-CoA inhibit PDH, which means that the enzyme will slow down when its products accumulate.
 Such feedback inhibition is a straightforward way to link the activity of a pathway to the metabolic requirements it serves.
-On the other hand, pyruvate, NAD+ and fructose-1,6-bisphosphate apply feed-forward activation—as more substrate arrives, the PDH reaction should gather speed.
+On the other hand, pyruvate, NAD+ and, in bacteria,24 fructose-1,6-bisphosphate apply feed-forward activation—as more substrate arrives, the PDH reaction should gather speed.

 One more interesting detail is that the PDH phosphatase is activated by calcium ions.
 Calcium ions also trigger the contraction of muscle cells.
 Concomitant activation of PDH anticipates the need to replace the ATP that will be consumed in the contraction.